 Soft foods may include:

-During the recovery period, it is important to work with a doctor or dietitian to ensure that the diet contains enough nutrients.
+During the recovery period, it is important to work with a doctor or dietitian to ensure that the diet contains enough nutrients and calories.

 Although fundoplication surgery can help people control acid reflux and ease the symptoms, side effects are common.

 Due to this, many people experience side effects from fundoplication, such as: